mpdigitals/lug-deploy-tracker-sfdc/README.md

 ## Architecture Overview 🏗️

-**This Salesforce Diagrams template (deploy_schema) shows how LugDeployTracker uses asynchronous batch processing with Tooling API and Platform Events to synchronize and track DeployRequest data.** Progress events (DeployProgress__e) are published after commit and consumed in real time by a Lightning Web Component to display batch progress.
+**This Salesforce Diagrams template shows how Lug Deploy Tracker uses asynchronous batch processing with the Tooling API to synchronize and track DeployRequest data.** Progress events (DeployProgress__e) are published after commit and consumed in real time by a Lightning Web Component to display batch progress during manual synchronization.

 ![Architecture Diagram](media/images/deploy_schema.png)